DrAShabut/AndroidDev/session-1.md

     public void pressMeButton(View view) {
         newText.setText("Find a great idea for the next app");
     }
-`

 12. Add a layout constraint to your UI design by connecting the views to the parent.
-Change the text of the TextView to “change me” and text of pressMeButton to “Click me”.
+Change the text of the TextView to “change me” and the text of pressMeButton to “Click me”.

 The xml code in the activity_main.xml will look like the following:

-     `<Button
+     <Button
         android:id="@+id/firstButton"
         android:layout_width="wrap_content"
         android:layout_height="wrap_content"